RAF Claims: Can I Claim for Loss of Income if I Have My Own Business?

 In the case of an employee, the courts and the RAF may accept company payslips as sufficient evidence of loss of income due to injury.

-When it comes to business owners, freelancers and self-employed individuals, proving past and future loss of income is not that straightforward.
+When it comes to business owners, freelancers and self-employed individuals, proving past and future loss of income is not straightforward.

 How your business entity can affect your claim